rashmi-qa-algoza/drafters-ai-qa-docs/flows/wallet.md

 ---

-## Cash Out
+## Add A Card

-Allows users to withdraw eligible funds.
+Allows users to add a new credit or debit card.

+See:

+`add-card.md`

 ---